 What You Need to Know About the [not so] New 224 Valkyrie

-Note: this article about the .224 Valkryie cartridge originally ran in May of 2018.
-With the continued release of specialized .224 loads, it seemed appropriate to republish it.
+This article about 224 Valkyrie (the .224 Valkryie cartridge) originally ran in May of 2018.
+With the continued release of specialized .224 loads and 224 Valkyrie barrel options, it seems appropriate to periodically republish it.
+Updates since its original publication have been made by various Mag Life contributors.

 There’s always a new cartridge out there.
 Some grow legs while others remain relegated to small communities of Wildcat enthusiasts.
 Meet the…